This printed article is located at https://investor.amosgroup.com/financials.html

 Income Statement

-Condensed Interim Statements Of Financial Position
+Condensed Interim Consolidated Statements Of Financial Position

 Statements of Financial Position